liskin/dotfiles/.xmonad/README.md

-* top [xmobar][] on primary screen shows workspaces, [weechat][] notifications, urgents on the left; batteries, temperature, CPUs, net throughput and datetime on the right
+* top [xmobar][] on primary screen shows workspaces, [weechat][] notifications, urgents on the left; batteries, temperature, CPUs, net throughput and datetime on the right; commonly used words are replaced with icons to increase density

 * bottom [xmobar][] on each screen shows layout, workdir and window titles (like a tmux status line or screen hardstatus); plus [trayer][] on primary